Appearance & Reality > The Lord Jesus Christ > Strong and weak

 11 This was in accordance with the eternal purpose which He carried out in Christ Jesus our Lord,

-Being rooted and grounded in love is a major link to appreciate all these things (v.
-17).
-And as we appreciate these truths and realities in increasing measure and enter into what God intends for us (v.
-18), we will also know the love of Christ which surpasses knowledge (divine love that is deep and rich), and we will know how to be filled up to all the fullness of God (v.
+Being rooted and grounded in love is a major link in appreciating all these things (vs. 17-18).
+And as we appreciate these truths and realities in increasing measure and enter into what God intends for us, we will know the love of Christ which surpasses knowledge (divine love that is deep and rich), and increasingly, we will be filled up to all the fullness of God (v.
 19).
-We will then become men and women who understand God's call in all its breadth and length and height and depth; men and women of deep conviction and strong motivation, who are not easily distracted or shaken, and who will not waver in their commitment to the Lord and in the fulfilment of God's purposes.
+We will be men and women who understand God's call in all its breadth and length and height and depth; men and women of deep conviction and strong motivation, who are not easily distracted or shaken, and who will not waver in our commitment to the Lord and in the fulfilment of God's purposes.

 Comprehensive, wholesome knowledge of the whole counsel of God

-What I want to highlight is the importance of knowledge - not a limited kind, but a comprehensive, wholesome knowledge - of the whole counsel of God, especially those aspects that are very important in God’s heart.
+What I want to highlight is the importance of comprehensive, wholesome knowledge.
+It is knowledge concerning the whole counsel of God, especially those aspects that are very important in God’s heart.
 It is only as we gain insight into the whole counsel of God, His eternal purpose, His calling for us in Christ, that we can grow well in a comprehensive and wholesome manner, in all aspects of our being, and become stable and resilient in the truth.
-When we understand all these things, we can learn to exercise true faith together with healthy prayer life, with great effectiveness.
-All these are closely related to being strong in the Lord and the development of the inner man, the work of the Spirit of God and our experience of the fullness of God.
+When we understand all these things, we can then effectively exercise true faith and develop healthy prayer lives.
+All these are closely related to being strong in the Lord and the development of the inner man, and to the work of the Spirit of God and our experience of the fullness of God.

 In Ephesians 4, Paul encourages the believers to walk worthy of the Lord.
-He then speaks of how Christ has ascended and given gifts.
+He then speaks of how Christ has ascended and given gifts to believers.
 He also speaks of the oneness of the body.
-In verses 11 to 16, he shares how we can be equipped and grow well in the Lord.
+In verses 11 to 16, he tells us how we can be equipped and grow well in the Lord.
+The desired outcome is expressed in verses 13 and 14:

 Ephesians 4:13-14